Chemical Kinetics Class 12 Notes

 What is Collision Theory?

 Developed by Max Trautz and William Lewis in 1916, Collision Theory 18 provides better insight into the energetic and mechanical aspects of the reaction.
 The equilibrium remains the same but reacts to the same extent to reach faster.
 It is based on the kinetic theory of gas.
 According to this theory, reactant molecules are assumed to be rigid spheres, and reactions occur when the molecules collide with each other.
-As the definition given in the NCERT textbook, The number of collisions per second per unit volume of the reaction mixture is known as collision frequency (Z).
+The number of collisions per second per unit volume of the reaction mixture is known as collision frequency (Z).

 Z= the collision frequency of reactants, A and B, and e–Ea /RT represents the fraction of molecules having energies greater than or equal to Ea.